gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 ```

 This command installs the Azure Information Protection Scanner service by using a SQL Server instance named AIPSCANNER, which runs on the server named SQLSERVER1.
-It prompts for credentials, and then displays the progress, where the install log is located, and the creation of the new Windows Application event log.
+It prompts for credentials, and then displays the progress, where the install log is located, and the creation of the new Windows Application event log named Azure Information Protection Scanner.

 ### Example 2: Install the Azure Information Protection Scanner service by using the SQL Server default instance
 ```